fabston/Telegram-Support-Bot/README.md

 ![Telegram Support Bot](https://raw.githubusercontent.com/fabston/Telegram-Support-Bot/master/assets/about.jpg)

 ## How can I help?
 All kinds of contributions are welcome 🙌!
 The most basic way to show your support is to `⭐️ star` the project, or raise [`🐞 issues`](https://github.com/fabston/Telegram-Support-Bot/issues/new/choose).
-You can also support this project by becoming a [sponsor on GitHub](https://github.com/sponsors/fabston) to ensure this journey continues indefinitely! 🚀

 ***